washingtonstateuniversity/build-tools/README.md

 Sets all the variables for the build tool including: unit sizes, breakpoints, colors, typography, and link color.

 ## Reset
-The reset provides an optional item that can be imported into a project if needed.
-The reset **is not** included in *all-the-things*.
+The reset provides a baseline for all projects to be based off of.